Marc02130/ragged/README.md

-# RAG App: Document Q&A with AI
+# RAGged: Intelligent Document Q&A with AI

-This is a Retrieval-Augmented Generation (RAG) application that allows you to upload documents and have AI-powered conversations to query their content.
-It's designed for individual users, like researchers or students, who need to chat with their personal documents.
+A modern Retrieval-Augmented Generation (RAG) application that provides seamless document upload, vectorization, intelligent chat queries, and comprehensive thread management with archival capabilities.
+Built for individual users, researchers, and students who need to chat with their personal documents.

+## 🚀 Key Features

+- **Multi-Thread Support**: Create and manage multiple conversation threads
+- **Document Processing**: Upload and vectorize PDF, DOCX, TXT, and RTF files
+- **Intelligent Chat**: Context-aware responses using RAG with source attribution
+- **Thread Archival**: Complete conversation preservation with vectorized archives
+- **Cross-Thread Search**: Search across multiple threads for relevant context
+- **Real-time Interface**: Modern React UI with drag-and-drop file upload
+- **Secure Authentication**: Supabase Auth with JWT-based security
+- **Vector Search**: Efficient similarity search using pgvector

 ---

-### Features
+### Core Features

-* **Secure User Authentication:** Sign up or log in with your email and password, or use OAuth for easy access.
+* **Secure User Authentication:** Sign up or log in with your email and password, with JWT-based session management.
-* **Thread Management:** Create and manage separate conversations for different topics or documents.
+* **Multi-Thread Management:** Create and manage separate conversations for different topics or documents with full CRUD operations.
-* **Document Uploads:** Securely upload documents (PDF, DOCX, DOC, TXT, RTF) up to 10MB per file on a per-thread basis.
-The app then processes and vectorizes the content to prepare it for querying.
+* **Document Uploads:** Securely upload documents (PDF, DOCX, TXT, RTF) up to 10MB per file with drag-and-drop interface and progress tracking.
-* **AI-Powered Chat:** Ask questions and get answers from your documents using a chat interface.
-The application uses your chat history and uploaded documents to provide accurate, relevant responses.
-Chat history is automatically vectorized for better context recall.
+* **AI-Powered Chat:** Ask questions and get context-aware answers using RAG with source attribution and similarity scores.
+* **Thread Archival:** Complete conversation preservation with vectorized archives for future reference.
+* **Cross-Thread Search:** Intelligent search across multiple threads for comprehensive context retrieval.
-* **Data Privacy:** All your documents and conversations are securely scoped to your user ID, ensuring your data remains private.
+* **Data Privacy:** All data is securely scoped to your user ID with Row Level Security (RLS).

 ---